Home > Blog > 5 Reasons To Choose a Smart Trainer Over a Basic Indoor Trainer

 When it comes to measuring power on a training ride, there are two ways to go about it.
-One is to measure power directly on the bicycle with a cycling power meter.
-The other is to train on an indoor smart trainer.
+One is to measure power directly on the bicycle with a bike-mounted power meter.
+The other is to train on an indoor smart trainer, like the H3.

 And while a basic trainer can report power with the correct set-up, a smart trainer eliminates the need for a power meter on the bicycle.

 A frequent concern with purchasing a piece of equipment reliant on technology is that it will become outdated.
 The beauty of a smart trainer is that keeping it up-to-date is as easy as installing a firmware update.

 Plus, who knows what the next big indoor training software will be?
 Firmware updates give a smart trainer the ability to talk to new programs with an update you can do from home or on the road - without the purchase of a new trainer.

 So whether there's a new training app on the market or a bug that needs fixing, a firmware update can give you a trainer that feels like new.

 As for the basic trainers, the only way to upgrade is to buy a new one.